Friday, December 25, 2009

 “I would like to take you seriously, but to do so would be an affront to your intelligence.”

-, and yes it is only 2:45.
+It is one of those days folks, and yes it is only 2:45.
 A number of occurrences have, well, occurred that make me question the order of the universe and I am henceforth going to list them off for your reading and pondering pleasure.

 1) It is 75 degrees today, yes, today, November 29th.
 I woke up this morning for church, and got dressed in my Sunday best.
 Sunday best = TURTLE NECK and WOOL PANTS!
 Excuse me mother nature, I am dressed for November 29th, what is your problem?